Sufyani: Dominance

-It is said that the Sufyani will be followed, for the most part, by the tribe of Banu Kalb, and will fight with anyone daring to oppose him.
-Injustice will rule the day and the Sufyani's disregard for life will extend to women and children.
+It is said that the Sufyani will be followed, for the most part, by the tribe of Banu Kalb and fight with anyone daring to oppose him.
+Injustice will rule the day, and the Sufyani's disregard for life will extend to women and children.
 The tribe of Qays will rise up against him; however, they will not succeed, and he will slaughter all of them.
-One of the Sufyani’s wonders consists of his staffs, which would kill anyone when he strikes them.
+One of the Sufyani's wonders consists of his staffs, which will kill anyone when he strikes them.

-It is also said that the Sufyani's army will go to Kufa, a city in Iraq, and from there, he will launch an attack against the Khurasan.
-At the Gate of Istakhr, Shu'ayb bin Salih and the Hashimites will join forces and engage his army.
-The battle will cost many lives and Sufyani will suffer a temporary defeat.
-It is at this time that a yearning for the Mahdi's appearance becomes universal.
+It is also said that the Sufyani's army will go to Kufa, a city in Iraq, and that from there, he will launch an attack against the Khurasan.
+At the Gate of Istakhr, Shu'ayb bin Salih and the Hashemites will join forces and engage his army.
+The battle will cost many lives, and Sufyani will suffer a temporary defeat.
+It is then that a yearning for the Mahdi's appearance becomes universal.

-It is also said that the army of the Sufyani will march from the Iraq to seize the Mahdi.
+It is also said that the army of the Sufyani will march from Iraq to seize the Mahdi.
 However, when they reach the desert near Dhi Hulayfah, the ground will swallow them up.
-Two will escape to convey the news, but even when he learns of the occurrence, he will not be deterred.
-Some people from the Quraysh escape to Constantinople, which will not be under Muslim control.
+Two soldiers will escape to convey the news, but even when the Sufyani learns of the occurrence, he will not be deterred.
+Some people from the Quraysh will escape to Constantinople, which will not be under Muslim control.
 The Sufyani will ask for their return, and when they arrive, they and their allies will be killed.

 Death of Sufyani

 According to prophecies, when the Sufyani learns of the Mahdi, he and his army will go towards Iraq to attack Mahdi.
-When the army enters the territory of Bayda, the Earth will consume his army except 2 or 3 individuals.
-In regards to the event of Khasf-al-Bayda, diverse Hadiths describe the size of his army.
-Some sources say that the army Sufyani will number 12,000; while some say 170,000 and some sources say 300,000 Shia commentator Shaikh Tabarsi interprets Quran verse 34:51 concerning the fate of the army of the Sufyani, referring to it as the army of the desert of Bayda, where the earth will swallow them.
+When the army enters the territory of Bayda, the Earth will consume his army except two or three individuals.
+In regards to the event of Khasf-al-Bayda, diverse hadiths describe the size of his army.
+Some sources say that the army Sufyani will number 12,000; while some say 170,000 and some sources say 300,000 The Shia commentator Shaikh Tabarsi interprets Quran verse 34:51 concerning the fate of the army of the Sufyani, referring to it as the army of the desert of Bayda, where the earth will swallow them.

 Claimants

-At least nine figures revolted in the Levant using Sufyani as their title between 749 and 1413 CE.
-The first one was Ziad ibn Abdollah ibn Yazid ibn Muawiah ibn Abi Sufyan who revolted against Abbasids.
+At least nine figures revolted in the Levant while using Sufyani as their title between 749 and 1413 CE.
+The first one was Ziad ibn Abdollah ibn Yazid ibn Muawiah ibn Abi Sufyan, who revolted against the Abbasids.
 The second Sufyani revolted in 754.
 Abu Harb al-Muburqa claimed the mantle about one hundred years later.
 In 1413, someone used this title and revolted against the Mamluk Sultanate.
-He tried to exactly follow the Hadiths, but Mamluks suppressed and killed him.
+He tried to exactly follow the Hadiths, but the Mamluks suppressed and killed him.